lblod/vendor-data-distribution-service/README.md

   "http://lblod.data.gift/errors")</em> graph in which to write errors to.
 * `ERROR_BASE`: <em>(optional, URI, default:
   "http://data.lblod.info/errors/")</em> base for the URI of created errors.

+## Healing

+<strong>This healing implementation is somewhat crude.
+Keep an eye on the logs
+to track its progress.</strong>

+Healing will cause this service to query the triplestore for all elegible subjects and copy their data to the vendor graph.
+From the existing config, the `type`, `trigger` and `path` properties are used to find elegible subjects.
+Old data is cleaned up with the `remove` property and new data is copied to the vendor graph(s) with the `insert` property.
+Healing will thus do the exact same thing as what otherwise would happen on a delta-message, but now the triplestore is queried for elegible subjects instead.

+To execute healing perform the following HTTP request:

+### POST `/healing`

+**Returns** `200` immediately, after which the healing will start.

+Inspect the logs for progress.

 ## Testing